Curriculum – Government and Politics

 Term 2

-• Poverty introduction
+• Poverty introduction and definition

-• Defining poverty
+• Globalisation impact on poverty

 • IGOs cause poverty – UN SAPs, Debt etc